-If you use DISC in your business or personal life, you already know the benefits it can provide when it comes to communicating in a way that others will receive more effectively.
+If you use DISC in your business or personal life, you already know the benefits it can provide when it comes to communicating in a way others will receive more effectively.
 What about taking the concept one step further and extending your knowledge to include body language and speech patterns?
-Mirroring the behavior of others while speaking in person or on the phone can make communication easier and more effective.
+Mirroring the behavior of others, while speaking in person or on the phone, can make communication easier and more effective.

 It is important to distinguish between mirroring and mimicking.
 Mirroring picks up on the subtleties of body language, such as tone and stance.
 Mimicking copies their behavior directly and may come across as ridiculing.